Overland Park recognizes the importance of public art in creating cultural value, community identity, and engaging public spaces.

 On this page, learn more about the permanent and temporary art installations in the city, and how you can get involved with Overland Park’s public art.

-The gallery is open every day, for free, at Tomahawk Ridge Community Center.
+The gallery is free and open every day at Tomahawk Ridge Community Center.

 There are hundreds of pieces of public art in Overland Park.
 Some are on loan, in galleries, and others are permanent installations you can visit anytime.